AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_presence.md

 # Presence

-The presence feature enables users to display their customized status to public and detect the status of others, which adds fun and diversity to real-time chatting.
+The presence feature enables users to display their online status to public and detect the online status of others.
+Users can also customize their presence status, which adds fun and diversity to real-time chatting.

 This page shows how to use the Agora Chat RESTful API to implement presence in your project.
 Before calling the following methods, ensure that you meet the following:
 - You understand the call frequency limit of the Chat RESTful APIs as described in [Limitations](./agora_chat_limitation?platform=RESTful#call-limit-of-server-side).
 - You have activated the presence feature in [Agora Console](http://console.staging.agora.io/).